Angelmmiguel/material_icons/README.md

 Apple MobileSafari | >= iOS 4.2
 Android Browser | >= 3.0

 To increase compatibility you can use Unicode version of the library.
-To set Unicode icons, you need to change the line to load ligature CSS file on `application.css` ~> `//= require material_icons` to this line:
+To set Unicode icons, you need to change the line to load ligature CSS file on `app/assets/stylesheets/application.css` (`*= require material_icons`) to this line:

 ```css
 /*